Tsardines/MarvelApp/README.md

 *   As somebody who wants a convenient webpage, I want to have a nav bar on the top of my page ,so that I can easily access the links i need.

 # Descriptions of any unsolved problems or hurdles your team had to overcome

+- Connecting to the API the first time
+- Infinite scroll
+- Filtering characters